 - Vacuum floors and dining chairs daily to pick up any dropped crumbs.

 - Monitor them with glue traps and place them close to where you’ve seen them, which will likely be close to water and food sources.
 Make sure the sticky traps are flush against surfaces so they have to walk onto the glue and cannot escape.

-- When you know where their harborage areas are, you’ll then apply the gel bait in small, pea-sized amounts about eight to ten inches apart.
-Place the gel bait underneath appliances such as the refrigerator, and near the water heater, and in any gaps, cracks and crevices.
+- When you know their harborage areas, you’ll apply the gel bait in small, pea-sized amounts about eight to ten inches apart.
+Place the gel bait underneath appliances such as the refrigerator, near the water heater, and in any gaps, cracks, and crevices.

-Cockroach harborages should be sealed with caulk around cabinets, plumbing, under sinks, and in other areas where there is a water source that will attract them.
+- Cockroach harborages should be sealed with caulk around cabinets, plumbing, under sinks, and in other areas with a water source that will attract them.